Stocks in cautious ranges ahead of China data, trade talk hopes fade

 Anti-government protesters dug in at several university campuses across the city on Wednesday, setting the stage for further clashes with the police.
 Protests against Chinese rule of the former British colony started in June this year.

-U.S. crude CLc1 rose 0.47% to $57.39 a barrel after Mohammad Barkindo, secretary general of the Organization of the Petroleum Exporting Countries (OPEC), said rival U.S. shale oil production could grow by much less than expected in 2020.
+U.S. crude rose 0.47% to $57.39 a barrel after Mohammad Barkindo, secretary general of the Organization of the Petroleum Exporting Countries (OPEC), said rival U.S. shale oil production could grow by much less than expected in 2020.

 Barkindo also said he was confident that OPEC and its allies will continue to curb supplies next year.

-The yield on benchmark 10-year Treasury notes US10YT=RR rose slightly to 1.8860% in Asia on Thursday, recovering slightly from a decline on Wednesday.
+The yield on benchmark 10-year Treasury notes rose slightly to 1.8860% in Asia on Thursday, recovering slightly from a decline on Wednesday.

 Editing by Sam Holmes